IBM-Blockchain-Archive/fabric-boilerplate/README.md

 Do the following steps to run the application on Bluemix:

 - Create a Blockchain Service on Bluemix and name it `blockchain-fabric-boilerplate`
-- Copy the credentials of the Blockchain Service and save as `credentials.json` in blockchain/deployBluemix
+- Copy the credentials of the Blockchain Service and overwrite the credentials in `credentials.json` in blockchain/deployBluemix
 - Download the tls certificate, you can find the url at the bottom of the credentials.json
 - Save the certificate in blockchain/deployBluemix
 - Copy the cerfificate to `$GOPATH/src/github.com/chaincode/fabric-boilerplate/` and rename the file to certificate.pem